 There are times when their partying and drug habits were undoubtedly getting out of hand.
 Never was this more apparent than when, during a party, a 16-year-old prostitute had an overdose at Henley’s house, and the cops were called.

-The police found plenty of methaqualone, marihuana, and cocaine while they were there and confiscated it all.
+The police found plenty of methaqualone, marihuana, and cocaine there and confiscated them.
 Henley blamed the drug dealing roadies who supplied the drugs, but he was deemed responsible and received a fine and a two-year probation.

 It was long established that the relationship between Frey and Felder could be fraught at times.
 Never was this more evident than in 1980 when the two of them fought onstage when they were meant to be playing a fundraiser.